LeonardoGoller/LeonardoGoller.github.io/books.markdown

 # Books

-As this is a blog partly dedicated to books, I have set this page up to track the books I read.
+I have set this page up to track the books I read.
 Books listed here are fiction, and non-academic non-fiction;
 academic books are not tracked.